Richard Coeur de Lion (statue): Creation and display at the Great Exhibition

 Marochetti was born in Italy and was ennobled by the Kingdom of Sardinia but lived and worked in France, creating a number of prestigious works for the royalist French government in the 1830s.
 He made his name by creating equestrian statues; one, of the Duke of Wellington, was erected in Glasgow in 1840.
 By the 1840s, however, his popularity in continental Europe was in decline.
 The French Revolution of 1848, which saw the final overthrow of the French monarchy, prompted him to resettle in London and seek new patrons among the British elite.

 Marochetti was not popular with the Victorian artistic establishment; Punch referred to him derisively as "Count Marrowfatty", while John Timbs wrote that he "owed more of his success in life to royal and noble patrons than artistic merit."
 It was certainly true that he benefited from the patronage of Queen Victoria and Prince Albert.
-His courtly manners impressed Victoria on their first meeting in 1849, and soon afterwards he became involved with the Prince Consort's plans for what became The Great Exhibition of 1851.
+His courtly manners impressed Victoria on their first meeting in 1849, and soon afterwards he became involved with the Prince Consort's plans for what became the Great Exhibition of 1851.
 Several countries planned to display sculptures of romantic historical figures in their contributions to the exhibition.
 The genre was common in mainland Europe but relatively rare in England at the time.
-Marochetti was probably aware that the Belgian sculptor Eugène Simonis intended to show his statue of Godfrey de Bouillon, the leader of the First Crusade, which King Leopold I of Belgium had commissioned.
+Marochetti was probably aware that the Belgian sculptor Eugène Simonis intended to show his statue of Godfrey of Bouillon, the leader of the First Crusade, which King Leopold I of Belgium had commissioned.
 The two men had a number of connections; they shared the same bronze founder, Soyer of Paris, and Simonis was influenced by Marochetti's earlier acclaimed statue of the Duke of Savoy, Emanuele Filiberto.
 The Italian sculptor was probably motivated by a sense of competition with the Belgian in designing his Richard I.